-Published models on Map spread within a dairy herd do not account for Map survival in the environment (Marcé, et al., 2010a), yet the survival of Map in the environment can result in new infections some time after the last known infectious animal (shedding Map) has been removed from the farm.
+There is no published model on Map spread within a dairy herd that takes account of Map survival in the environment (Marcé, et al., 2010a).
+Yet, the survival of Map in the environment can result in a delay between shedding by infectious animals and infection of susceptible animals.
+As a result of contamination of the farm environment, infection of susceptible animals can occur in the absence of infectious animals (Jorgensen, 1977; Whittington, et al., 2004).
 Here, we explicitly model transmission via the environment.
 Furthermore, calf-to-calf transmission recently has been demonstrated (Van Roermund, et al., 2007).
 Hence, transmission routes are: vertical, horizontal via the ingestion of contaminated colostrum or milk, or horizontal via the ingestion of adult or calf faeces.
-We propose a new model that accounts for all of these transmission routes, thus rendering it possible to identify which routes contribute the most to Map spread in a dairy herd.
+We propose a new model that accounts for all of these transmission routes, thus rendering it possible to identify which routes contribute the most to Map spread in the modelled dairy herd.